jimmylimsg/dr-portal/README.md

-# dr-portal
+# Dr. Portal
-# This project will simulate the Dr. Portal calling iHIS API
+This project will simulate the Dr. Portal calling iHIS API

-# Plan 1: Setup a web service to start listening for request.
+- Plan 1: Setup a web service to start listening for request.